Kotlin/kotlinx.serialization/docs-website/topics/alternative-serialization-formats.md

 which delegate to the [`encodeValue(value: Any)`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-abstract-encoder/encode-value.html) function.
 This means that by overriding the `encodeValue()` function, you can create a basic, functional custom format with minimal effort.

+The following sections use these APIs to create a custom format that encodes values into a list, decodes values from that list, and then adds sequential decoding, collection support, and null support.

 ### Create a basic encoder

 To build a custom `Encoder` in Kotlin serialization, you can extend the `AbstractEncoder` class.